 - Official Website of the U.S. Navy – The official website provides information on the history, contact information, how to enlist, and much more.

-- Navy.com – Provides information about this important branch of the military, how to find jobs, start careers and how to pursue other opportunities.
+- Navy.com – Provides information about how to find jobs, start careers and how to pursue other opportunities.

 - The Naval Historical Center – The Naval History & Heritage Command is the official history program of the Department of the Navy.
 Its lineage dates back to 1800 with the founding of the Navy Department Library by President John Adams.
 The Command now includes a museum, art gallery, research library, archives, underwater archaeology and curator as well as research and writing programs.